-Under the belief that creating a mutually beneficial relationship between the employee and the Company inspires motivation, the Yamaha Group strives to support each employee in exercising their talents to the fullest and developing professionally while working toward self-fulfillment.
+Under the concept of supporting highly motivated employees who wish to accomplish their “roles,” and aim to make constant progress, the Yamaha Group strives to support each employee in exercising their talents to the fullest and developing professionally while working toward self-fulfillment.
 The Group works to create an education and training system that is equally focused on skill improvement and career development as the basis for nurturing human resources that can act globally.
 At the same time, each training program implemented is tailored to a specific objective and group of employees.
 In tandem with these, the Group also supports employees' autonomous learning projects and lifestyle design.

 |Name||Target/Content||Annual Participants||Training Hours per Person||Cumulative Participants|

 |Stratified Training||Increases individual skills level to match career stages||400||15-30 hrs/yr||2,000/past 5 yrs|

 |Senior Specialist Institute||Development of personnel to manage production (production base managers, supervisors, etc.)||15||50 days||89|